nuppet/multiserver-chat/README.md

 ### Prerequisites

 1. `websocketd` provides CGI but for websockets.
 2. `sic` provides the IRC connection.
-Configure the default server and change prefix character to `/`.
+Configure the default server.
 3. `miniircd` or any IRC server.
 4. `relayd` or any proxy that can provide TLS for `websocketd` unless you want to give `websocketd` your private key.